Here are Sarova Shaba Game Lodge Resident Rates:

-Sarova Shaba Game Lodge is situated on the arid semi deserts of north eastern Kenya is made famous by the late Joy Adamson and her lioness Elsa, is often referred as the “Born Free Country” is stunningly beautiful, as this is the home to an extra ordinary amount and diversity of wildlife.
+Sarova Shaba Game Lodge is situated on the arid semi-deserts of north eastern Kenya is made famous by the late Joy Adamson and her lioness Elsa, is often referred as the “Born Free Country” is stunningly beautiful, as this is the home to an extra ordinary amount and diversity of wildlife.
 The scenery is full of surprises and through the heart of it runs the Ewaso Nyiro River supporting a string of lush oasis.

-This is one of the few areas in Kenya visitors can see the uncommon Grevy’s zebra, the reticulated giraffe, Beisa Oryx, the gerenuk and the blue legged Somali ostrich.
+This is one of the few areas in Kenya visitors can see the uncommon Grevy’s zebra, the reticulated giraffe, Beisa Oryx, the gerenuk, and the blue legged Somali ostrich.
 Other than the unique wildlife some members of the big five can also be seen, the lion, African elephants, the leopard & the Cape buffalo.
 Experience and venture out with our experienced guide who will either take you for an early morning game drive, late afternoon game drive or a half-day game drive.

-Nile crocodiles heavily populate the Ewaso Nyiro River, there is a crocodile feeding session at 7:30 P.m to 8:00 P.m in the evening at Sarova Shaba and the Naturalist / guide will escort you to the viewing deck where you may have the opportunity to feed the reptiles.
+Nile crocodiles heavily populate the Ewaso Nyiro River, there is a crocodile feeding session at 7:30 P.m to 8:00 P.m in the evening at Sarova Shaba and the Naturalist/guide will escort you to the viewing deck where you may have the opportunity to feed the reptiles.

-Bush bubbly breakfasts are an integral part of a worth visit to Sarova Shaba Lodge and this can be provide with prior arrangements.
+Bush bubbly breakfasts are an integral part of a worth visit to Sarova Shaba Lodge and this can be provided with prior arrangements.
 This takes place in a beautiful setting alongside the surging waters of the Ewaso Nyiro River.

-After an exciting game drive, savour a Sarova Shaba sundowner cocktail at the banks of Ewaso Nyiro River as you unwind, watch the sun setting slip slowly below the horizon and listen to lions roar in a distance
+After an exciting game drive, savor a Sarova Shaba sundowner cocktail at the banks of Ewaso Nyiro River as you unwind, watch the sun setting slip slowly below the horizon and listen to lions roar in a distance

-Escape an enjoy a barbecue dinner is set in a Samburu styled Boma above the stars, skies and Shaba are elemental.
-Late at night you can walk back to the lodge guided only by the stars and the moon
+Escape an enjoy a barbecue dinner is set in a Samburu styled Boma above the stars, skies, and Shaba are elemental.
+Late at night, you can walk back to the lodge guided only by the stars and the moon

 The Lodge also has conference facilities for up to 100 delegates to host a conference with a difference deep in the African bush.